Congratulations! You have taken the first steps to a stress-free commute!

 How Much Will a Ticket Cost?

-Take note of your zones.
-The zone that your station starts in is the originating station and the station you will arrive at is your destination station.
+To determine the price of your ticket, you must first identify the zones in which your originating and destination stations are located.
 This zone pairing will determine your fare.
 There are 7 different ticket options including:

 - Monthly ticket (unlimited rides in a calendar month)